hectordev4/userBorrowBookFront/docs/userBorrowBookFront-v0.5.md

 > The `Grid` component from Material-UI (MUI) is deprecated in newer versions.

-So. the recommended alternative is to use the `Box` component with the new `Grid` system provided by MUI's `@mui/system` package.
+The recommended approach now involves utilizing the `Box` component in conjunction with the `sx` prop to achieve grid layouts.
+The `sx` prop allows you to apply CSS styles directly to the `Box` component, including grid-specific properties.

+This new system offers greater customization and control over your layouts.

+I's important to note that this import is now from the `@mui/material` package, not from `@mui/system` as it was in earlier versions

 - [MUI Box](https://mui.com/material-ui/react-box/)
 - [MUI Box SX Grid](https://mui.com/system/getting-started/the-sx-prop/#grid)